-A lot of what Revolut aims to accomplish centers around the idea of a financial “superapp,” a one-stop-shop for all of your financial needs.
+Revolut is centered around the idea of a financial super app that acts as a one-stop shop for all of your financial services.
 While you might be used to using external apps like Venmo or Splitwise for payments, Revolut provides the same services within its app.

-With Payments, you can easily send and receive money between other Revolut users.
-Another neat feature is Group Bills, which simplifies tracking and settling up shared expenses.
+With Payments, you can easily send and receive money from other Revolut users.
+Group Bills is another useful tool that simplifies tracking and settling up shared expenses.

 Budgeting & Savings Tools

 Revolut uses analytics to help you set a budget and stick to it.
 Live tracking, analysis, and notifications can help you stay the course.

 You can set spending limits, get weekly insights on your spending habits, and access categorized reports.
 You can also use Savings Vaults to set savings goals and maximize the money you put aside based on how much you spend with your Revolut debit card.